tokoinofficial/t-chain-payment-js-example/website/README.md

 ### Build

-Change `publibPath` in `vue.config.js` to corresponding path that you will deploy on your server if you will serve it in sub-route.
+Change `publicPath` in `vue.config.js` to corresponding path that you will deploy on your server if you will serve it in sub-route.

 ```js
 module.exports = {